Nick Brust - Saxophonist, Bandleader, Composer, Educator

 “It’s clear that while Brust has absorbed the varied influences of a couple of generations of jazz saxophonists, he is well on the way to developing a clear personal voice.”
 (David Kastin, author of "Nica's Dream: The Life and Legend of the Jazz Baroness”)

 Since moving to New York in 2012, saxophonist Nick Brust has established his voice on the saxophone with an adventurous harmonic imagination and incisive, soulful sound.
 He has found his niche as a bandleader and composer, forming multiple groups to explore the many moods present in jazz.
-Nick has performed with numerous highly acclaimed musicians in NYC including Matt Clohesy and Gilad Hekselman.
+Nick has performed with numerous highly acclaimed musicians in NYC including Lage Lund, Matt Clohesy and Gilad Hekselman.
 Nick has also shared the stage with Roy Hargrove, Steve Wilson, Papo Vasquez, Jimmy Owens, and Dave Holland.
 Nick is currently on faculty at The Music Conservatory of Westchester and Elefante School for the Performing Arts.

 Nick released an EP of original music entitled 'Brooklyn Folk Songs' in January 2015.
 Brooklyn Folk Songs “showcases a set of original compositions that infuse sturdy melodies with a rich, contemporary harmonic palette...like the borough for which it’s named - encompasses a variety of moods along with its own unique accent” (David Kastin).
 Since then Nick has continued to showcase his compositional and improvisational talents in a series of videos that can be found on his Youtube channel.
 Nick recently recorded his debut album and plans to release it in Fall 2018.

 Before moving to New York, Nick attended New England Conservatory in Boston where he studied with Jerry Bergonzi, Frank Carlberg, Ran Blake, John McNeil, Donny McCaslin, and Miguel Zenón.
 He graduated with honors in May 2012 with a Master's degree in Jazz Performance.
 Prior to attending NEC, Nick attended the Eastman School of Music, where he studied with Walt Weiskopf, Harold Danko, and Chien-Kwan Lin.
 Nick graduated in May 2010 with a Bachelor's degree in Jazz Studies and Music Education.
 Nick has continued his studies in New York with Will Vinson, Lage Lund, and Seamus Blake.